Fiberglass vs. Wood Door: Which Is Best for Your Home?

 Enter a zip below and get matched to top-rated pros near you.

 Your home’s front door can say a lot about the people who live inside.
 When choosing a new front door, fiberglass and wood doors are two of the most popular options, and each has its pros and cons.
 The available options for front doors can be overwhelming, but we’ve broken down the benefits and drawbacks of each type of door.
-If your front door shopping comes down to a fiberglass vs wood door, use this guide to decide which is right for you and your home.
+If your front door shopping comes down to a fiberglass versus a wood door, use this guide to decide which is right for you and your home.

-Fiberglass vs. Wood Doors: Key Differences
+Fiberglass vs Wood Doors: Key Differences

 While it might seem that fiberglass and wood front doors are largely similar, each offers something different in terms of durability, maintenance, ease of installation, energy efficiency, and more.
 Which one is right for your home depends on what you’re looking for in a door and what features are most important to you.